gitter-badger/containers_old/Crux/README.md

 how to use
 ------------
-`docker run biodckr/crux [crux xlink-assign-ions xlink-score-spectrum]`
+`docker run biodckr/crux [./crux ./xlink-assign-ions ./xlink-score-spectrum]`

 software website